rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 I need a protocol that requires that the type be Decodable, and also requires that it provide this extra string, `apiBase`. <!-- (See [Protocols do not conform]() for more on the difference between "*requires* Decodable" and "*is* Decodable.") --> With that, I can finish writing `fetch`:

 <pre>
-func fetch&lt;Model&gt;(_ model: Model.Type,
+// Fetch any Fetchable type given an ID, and return it asynchronously func fetch&lt;Model&gt;(_ model: Model.Type,
                   id: Int,
                   completion: @escaping (Result<Model, Error>) -> Void)